 d) maniac (raises at least 50% of his hands UTG)

-I can plug these ranges and my exact hand and this exact flop into PokerStove and find out that my chance of winning vs. each respective opponent is,
+I can plug these ranges, my exact hand, and this exact flop into PokerStove.
+It will then find out that my chance of winning vs. each respective opponent is:

 Now open up PokerStove.
-If you haven't already, download it from here: http://www.pokerstove.com/download/
+If you haven't already, download it from here: PokerStove Free.

-The first thing we want to do is pit a few preflop hands versus some ranges.
-To do that, we're going to first see how "ranges"- or "Hand Distributions" - work in PokerStove.
+The first thing we want to do is pit a few pre-flop hands against some ranges.
+To do that, we're going to first see how ranges - or "Hand Distributions" - work in PokerStove.

-There are a few different ways of setting your opponent's range, but the easiest one is to just put in a percentage*.
-So, for example, if you know from PokerTracker that your opponent raises preflop with 10% of his hands in this position, you put that 10% in.
-As soon as you shift focus (e.g., press the Tab-button), PokerStove will convert that to a range.
+There are a few different ways of setting your opponent's range, the easiest one is to just type in a percentage*.
+For example, if you know from PokerTracker that your opponent raises preflop with 10% of his hands in this position, you put that 10% in.
+As soon as you press the Tab-button, PokerStove will convert that to a range.
 Try it!

 Putting in 10% PokerStove has now converted 10% to a range.
-10%, in other words, is synonymous to putting in "77+,A9s+,KTs+,QTs+,AJo+,KQo" in the same field.
+10% is synonymous to putting "77+,A9s+,KTs+,QTs+,AJo+,KQo" in the same field.
 "77+" means any pocket pair 77 and higher.
 "KTs+" means any suited king, with a ten or better kicker.
-Try putting in some different percentages (don't forget to append the '%') and see what ranges they correspond to.
+Try putting in some different percentages (don't forget to add the '%') and see what ranges they correspond to.

-Of course, we can put in a string like that ourselves as well if we want.
+Of course, we can also put in a string like that ourselves if we want.
 Try altering the string that PokerStove produces when you put in 10%, and see what works.
-For instance, you will notice that if you make a string that PokerStove doesn't know how to read (like putting in "Fredrik") the background is going to turn maroon, signifying that there's a parsing error in the input - that it's for one reason or another incorrect.
+You will notice that if you make a string that PokerStove doesn't know how to read (like putting in "Fredrik") the background is going to turn maroon, signifying that there's an error in the input.

 Now we move to the next control, the Board-input.
 Here, we can tell PokerStove what the board looks like.
 Since it's somewhat pointless to speak of "ranges" on the board, we put in what the board actually looks like.
-Sometimes, we can ignore what suits are on the table, but it's usually best to put in as exact of a board as we can.
-For instance "AhQs8d."
-Furthermore, you don't have to put in all the cards on the board.
-You can put in just the flop, or even just one or two cards.
+Sometimes we can ignore what suits are on the table, but it's usually best make the board as exact as possible.
+You also don't have to enter all the cards on the board.
+You can solely use the flop, or even just one or two cards.
 PokerStove will generate random scenarios for any and all cards that you don't explicitly put in.

-I've never used this feature for anything.
 In theory, you can use this if someone who folded tells you their hand or if someone accidently flashes their cards.
-In practise - and especially online - this is not a very useful feature.
-You may use it to find out just how bad of a beat you just got (if you after-the-fact find out that one or more of your opponent's outs were folded by someone else) but for proper analysis and learning, it's really not necessary.
+In practice - and especially online - this is not a very useful feature.

-What PokerStove does is to run simulations.
+What PokerStove does is run simulations.
 It doesn't calculate, it simulates.
-So when you run a simulation, it's going to pit the hands and ranges that you put in, on the board that you put in (if any), randomize all the unknown variables many times, and tell you how often on average the different players win.
+So when you run the software, it will pit the hands and ranges you entered, on the board that you put in (if any), randomize all the unknown variables many times, and tell you how often on average the different players win.
 There are two ways it can do this:

-"Enumerate all" goes through every possible combination, in some kind of order.
-For some scenarios, this is very fast since there aren't so many possible combinations.
-Most cases where you only have two players involved, for instance, doesn't take Poker Stove many fractions of a second to calculate.
-But when you have three or more players involved in a pot, the number of possible cases has grown exponentially, and it may take a long time for the program to run every single combination of possibilities.
-That's when using "Monte Carlo" comes in handy: It randomizes the simulations.
+"Enumerate all" goes through every possible combination.
+For some scenarios this is very fast since there are few possible combinations.
+Most cases when only two players are involved doesn't take Poker Stove many fractions of a second to calculate.
+When you have three or more players involved in a pot, the number of possible cases grows exponentially, and it may take a long time for the program to run every single combination of possibilities.
+That's when using "Monte Carlo" comes in handy - it randomizes the simulations.

-Basically, this means that instead of following a pattern and grinding its way through every possible holding, it's going to just randomly run simulation after simulation.
-Because computers are so fast these days, we're going to get a huge number of samples (millions) in just about a second.
-It's true that we've substituted precision for speed, but if you let Monte Carlo run for awhile it's going to pretty quickly stabilize towards the true value.
-Often, these approximations are good enough.
+This means that instead of following a pattern and grinding its way through every possible holding, it will randomly run simulation after simulation.
+As computers are so fast these days, we're going to get a huge number of samples (millions) in around 1 second.
+It's true that we've substituted precision for speed, but if you let Monte Carlo run for a while it will quickly stabilize towards the true value.

 So let's put in some ranges and boards and see what happens.